Things related to computer security in some way or another.

 - Those with physical access are irrelevant to this setup.
 Physical access = root access, period.
 Not debatable.
 If they want it they can have it.

-- If they have more than one key installed then you either need to make sure all keys allow this or that it is impossible they can change the authorized_key file (which to be brutally honest, being sure of the latter is a guarantee of one thing: a false sense of security).
+- If they have more than one key installed then you either need to make sure all keys allow are set up the same way (preventing pty allocation etc.) or that it is impossible they can change the authorized_key file (which to be brutally honest, being sure of the latter is a guarantee of one thing: a false sense of security).

 - This involves ssh keys.
-If you allow logins without ssh keys (e.g., with a password alone) then this is not really for you. ssh keys are ideal any way and you can have ssh keys with pass phrases too, which means not only does a user need to have an authorized key they also need to know the pass phrase to that key.
+If you allow logins without ssh keys (e.g., with a password alone) then this is not really for you. ssh keys are ideal any way and you can have ssh keys with pass phrases too and even have a user password (think of if you grant them sudo access; now its an ssh key, a passphrase for that key [required] and for sudo their password [though, just like su, if too lax in allowing, it can be an issue], which means not only does a user need to have an authorized key they also need to know the pass phrase to that key.
 This is like having a ‘magical key’ that only fits in a lock when you also have a pass phrase you can input into a device that opens the keyhole.
 This is the safest approach especially if for any reason there is a chance that someone can steal the ssh key and you don’t happen to have ssh blocked at the firewall level by default (which is, depending on who needs access and from where, is a very good thing to consider doing).

-With all that done, you should now have a login that can run cvs commands but nothing else.
-If they try something simple — even trying the following – they will get an error, as shown:
+With all that done, you should now have a login that can run cvs commands (but see caveat #6) but nothing else (sort of, see below).
+If they try something simple — even trying the following – they will get an error, as shown (and again, see caveat #6!):

 $ ssh luser@server “ls -al”